cloudflare/pint/docs/configuration.md

 - `failover` - list of URIs to try (in order they are specified) if `uri` doesn't respond to requests or returns an error.
 This allows to configure failover Prometheus servers to avoid CI failures in case main Prometheus server is unreachable.
+  Failover URIs are not used if Prometheus returns an error caused by the query, like `many-to-many matching not allowed`.
   It's highly recommended that all URIs point to Prometheus servers with identical configuration, otherwise pint checks might return unreliable results and potential false positives.